-- a.
-Such monitoring activities may include, but are not limited to: - i.
-Interviews with any members of the State involved in operating the Vermont Medicare All-payer ACO Model; - ii.
-Interviews with beneficiaries and their caregivers; - Audits of the Annual ACO Scale Targets and Alignment Report, the Annual Health Outcomes and Quality of Care Report, and the Quarterly and Semi-Annual Financial Reports; - iv.
+- ii.
+Interviews with beneficiaries and their caregivers; - iii.
+Audits of the Annual ACO Scale Targets and Alignment Report, the Annual Health Outcomes and Quality of Care Report, and the Quarterly Financial Report; - iv.
 Audits of regulatory approach, implementation plans, and other data from the State, including data from Vermont ACOs; - v.
 Site visits to the State; and - vi.
 Documentation requests sent to the State. - b.
 CMS shall provide the State, to the extent practicable and as soon as practicable, a detailed schedule of planned comprehensive annual audits related to compliance with this Agreement. - i.
 Such schedule shall not preclude the ability of CMS to conduct more limited, targeted or ad hoc audits as necessary. - ii.
 CMS may alter such schedule without the consent of the State.
 CMS shall notify the State at least 15 calendar days prior to altering such schedule. - c.
-The State shall cooperate with all CMS monitoring and oversight requests and activities, and ensure that all Vermont ACOs similarly cooperate to the extent allowed by law.

-19. Maintenance of Records.
+The State shall cooperate with all CMS monitoring and oversight requests and activities, and ensure that all Vermont ACOs similarly cooperate to the extent allowed by law. - 19.
+Maintenance of Records.
 In accordance with applicable law, the State shall maintain, ensure Vermont ACOs maintain, and provide to the Federal Government including CMS, HHS, the Department of Justice, the Government Accountability Office, and other federal agencies or their designees, access to all books, contracts, records, documents, software systems, and other information (including data related to calculations required under this Agreement, Medicare utilization and costs, quality performance measures, shared savings distributions, and other financial arrangements) sufficient to enable the audit, evaluation, inspection, or investigation of the State's compliance with the requirements of this Agreement.
-The State shall maintain and ensure Vermont ACOs maintain such books, contracts, records, documents, and other information for a period of ten (10) years after the final date of the Performance Period or from the date of completion of any audit, evaluation, inspection, or investigation, whichever is later, unless:
+The State shall maintain and ensure Vermont ACOs maintain such books, contracts, records, documents, and other information for a period of ten (10) years after the final date of the Performance Period or from the date of completion of any audit, evaluation, inspection, or investigation, whichever is later, unless: - a.

-- a.
 CMS determines there is a special need to retain a particular record or group of records for a longer period and notifies the State at least 30 calendar days prior to the date the record is scheduled to be destroyed; or - b.
-There has been a termination, dispute or allegation of fraud or similar fault against the State or a Vermont ACO or other individuals or entities performing functions or services related to the Model, in which case the records shall be maintained for an additional six years from the date of any resulting final resolution of the termination, dispute, or allegation of fraud or similar fault.
+There has been a termination, dispute or allegation of fraud or similar fault against the State or a Vermont ACO or other individuals or entities performing functions or services related to the Model, in which case the records shall be maintained for an additional six years from the date of any resulting final resolution of the termination, dispute, or allegation of fraud or similar fault. - 20.
+Modification.

-20. Modification.

 The parties may amend this Agreement, including any appendix to this Agreement, at any time by mutual written consent.
 CMS may amend this Agreement without the consent of the State as specified in this Agreement or any appendix to this Agreement, or as necessary to comply with applicable federal or State law, regulatory requirements, accreditation standards or licensing guidelines or rules.
 CMS shall include with any proposed amendment an explanation of the reasons for the proposed amendment.
 To the extent practicable, CMS shall provide the State with a minimum of 30 calendar days advance written notice of the effective date of such amendment, which notice shall specify the amendment's effective date.
 If State law precludes application of the amendment to this Agreement, the parties will promptly seek modification of the amendment.
 If modification of the amendment is impracticable or consensus cannot be reached, CMS or the State may terminate this Agreement under section 21.